MEET THE TEAM

-A lifelong love for sailing and an ambition and determination to work in sail training motivated her to gain her RYA Yachmaster Offshore ticket in 2012, and soon after, she started working as Mate on traditional sail training vessels on the South Coast of England.
+A lifelong love for sailing and an ambition and determination to work in Sail Training motivated her to gain her RYA Yachmaster Offshore ticket in 2012.
+Soon after, Bríd started working as Mate on traditional Sail Training vessels on the South Coast of England.

-Before joining the RSP, Brid logged more than 20,000 NM.
-When she gets the opportunity, Brid volunteers in the RSP as a Watch Officer.
+Before joining the RSP, Bríd logged more than 20,000 NM.
+When she gets the opportunity, she volunteers in the RSP as a Watch Officer.

-Jason started with the Project in 1985 working alongside his father who was the Fleet Officer.
-Jason is the Project Engineer and has been involved in the build of both Rona II and Merrilyn.
+Jason started with the Project in 1985, working alongside his father who was the Fleet Officer.
+Jason is the Project Engineer and as such has been involved in the build of both Rona II and Merrilyn.
 Before joining the Project he was a sheet metal worker.